-Although QBE Malaysia recorded a contracting GWP, we are now comfortable with the risks that we have on our books and will continue the focus to write risks that provide the organization with an acceptable return.
-We have instituted a strong underwriting culture within our distribution teams as well as across the organization.
-Major trading partners led the contraction by 38.9% (mostly contributed from non-renewal business from the prior years), while broking partners and agency business contracted by 16.3% and 10.4% respectively, again led by non-renewal business.
+Although QBE Malaysia recorded a contracting GWP, we are now comfortable with the risks that we have on our books and will continue to focus on writing risks that provide the organisation with an acceptable return.
+We have instilled a strong underwriting culture within our distribution teams as well as across the organisation.
+Our distribution team remains strong with a good mix of channels that allows for diversification for the overall operation.
+We will continue to look at ways we can diversify our channels to build on our distribution strategy.